Crawl frequency and site updates

 Although we keep revisiting your site to find new updates to articles, errors may sometimes appear in Google News stories, even if the you correct the mistake.
 Our system is generally better at detecting and displaying bigger updates, for example substantial changes to a headline or an article's lead paragraph.

 Making sure your site follows our technical guidelines will enable our system to crawl as much of your content as possible.
-You can also help Google News discover your newest articles by linking to them on a prominent place in your site and by submitting a Google News Sitemap.
+We’d also recommend updating our record of your site information within the Google News Publisher Center whenever you change your site structure.
+You can help Google News discover your newest articles by linking to them on a prominent place in your site and by submitting a Google News Sitemap.